-While changing a wheel on a car does need to be done properly, it isn’t hard if you know the basics:
+While changing a wheel on a car does need to be done properly, it isn’t hard if you know the basics of tyre changing:

 How to change a wheel on a car